 Wisconsin Small Business Development Center

 The Wisconsin Small Business Development Center, also known as the SBDC, provides a statewide network of expert business consultants and services.
 “The SBDC is my favorite place to send people who are still at the idea stage.
-I refer two or three people there every week!” says Blake.
+I refer two or three people there every week!” says our business banker.
 “Not many people realize that they have free access to SBDC experts who can help build a business plan or even just determine if an idea is feasible.”

 The SBDC is part of the Institute for Business & Entrepreneurship in the University of Wisconsin System and funded in part by the U.S. Small Business Administration, so entrepreneurs can take advantage of expert advice at no cost.
-Blake says, “What I like most about the SBDC is that they are very realistic in their projections.
+Our business banker says, “What I like most about the SBDC is that they are very realistic in their projections.
 They can help you build a business plan, estimate business projections, and provide you with honest feedback.”

 SBDC resources can also help potential business owners consider the bigger picture of running a business before they begin their business startup journey.
 “Are your skills and life situation right for starting and managing a business?
 How will you choose between the needs of the business and the needs of your family?
-These are the kinds of questions the SBDC asks to get people thinking beyond just the financial aspects of business,” explains Blake.
+These are the kinds of questions the SBDC asks to get people thinking beyond just the financial aspects of business,” explains our business banker.

 Minnesota SCORE